-An individual who is not prepared to make a report, or who may be unsure how to label what happened but still seeks information and support, may contact a HINU confidential employee, who will not notify the HINU Campus Advocate Coordinator about reported conduct that may constitute sex discrimination.
-Licensed counselors in the HINU Health Center are designated confidential employees under this Policy and available to speak to any person who wishes to report an incident and remain anonymous.
-Counseling Services can offer confidential assistance, including (1) explaining reporting options including how to contact the HINU Campus Advocate Coordinator and how to make a complaint of sex discrimination under this Policy; (2) providing assistance, upon request of the individual, in seeking medical care or filing a report with law enforcement; (3) explaining that the HINU Campus Advocate Coordinator may be able to offer and coordinate supportive measures; and (4) providing contact information for any agency the individual affected by sex discrimination wishes to have involved.
-Counseling staff will continue to follow up with care and support to the extent requested and needed by the individual affected by sex discrimination.
+An individual who is not prepared to make a report, or who may be unsure how to label what happened but still seeks information and support, may contact a HINU confidential employee, who will not notify the HINU Sexual Misconduct Response & Prevention Coordinator about reported conduct that may constitute sex discrimination.
+Certain HINU staff are designated confidential employees under this Policy and available to speak to any person who wishes to report an incident and remain anonymous.
+Counseling Services can offer confidential assistance, including (1) explaining reporting options including how to contact the HINU Sexual Misconduct Response & Prevention Coordinator and how to make a complaint of sex discrimination under this Policy; (2) providing assistance, upon request of the individual, in seeking medical care or filing a report with law enforcement; (3) explaining that the HINU Sexual Misconduct Response & Prevention Coordinator may be able to offer and coordinate supportive measures; and (4) providing contact information for any agency the individual affected by sex discrimination wishes to have involved.
+Designated confidential employees will continue to follow up with care and support to the extent requested and needed by the individual affected by sex discrimination.

-4. Reporting to the U.S. Department of the Interior, Office of Diversity Inclusion and Civil Rights
+4. Reporting to the U.S. Department of the Interior, Office of Civil Rights

-An individual may choose to submit a complaint to the U.S. Department of the Interior, Office of Diversity, Inclusion and Civil Rights, irrespective of whether a report is made with law enforcement and/or the HINU Campus Advocate Coordinator.
-Complaints made to the Office of Diversity, Inclusion and Civil Rights must be filed within 180 days of the alleged discrimination, unless the time limit is extended by the Office.
+An individual may choose to submit a complaint to the U.S. Department of the Interior, Office of Civil Rights, irrespective of whether a report is made with law enforcement and/or the HINU Sexual Misconduct Response & Prevention Coordinator.
+Complaints made to the Office of Civil Rights must be filed within 180 days of the alleged discrimination, unless the time limit is extended by the Office.

-U.S. Department of the Interior, Office of Diversity, Inclusion and Civil Rights
+U.S. Department of the Interior, Office of Civil Rights

 Director of the Public Civil Rights Division

-Office of Diversity, Inclusion, and Civil Rights
+Office of Civil Rights

 U.S. Department of the Interior

 Washington, DC 20240

 Email: DOICivilRights@ios.doi.gov